billybrewster/blog/content/running/northerntraverse2023.md

 I couldn’t sleep.
 I was warm enough but I just couldn’t find a position that was comfortable I was just too sore and my hips here aching.
 Consequently, I dozed for maybe 10 minutes but didn’t sleep properly.

 When I went back inside Nikki was just preparing to leave.
 She also had trouble sleeping and had got up earlier to discover Lizzie still in the checkpoint.
 She was planning on chasing her down and challenging for the lead – she apologised to me but there was no need.
-It was a race and she had a chance of winning, I would have done exactly the same thing in her shoes.
+It was a race and she had a chance of winning, I would have done exactly the same thing in her shoes (or even my own shoes).
 I wished her all the best and tried to get my stuff sorted as soon as possible so I could head out and try to catch her up.

 Getting ready as soon as possible didn’t go too well as I had to spend a bit of time on my feet – they had dried out a little but were still showing signs of maceration and were sore and blistered.

-Another runner, Ollie Henderson, was also getting to leave and asked if I was ready but I had a full kit explosion going on so he ventured into the night by himself.
+Another runner, Ollie Harrison, was also getting to leave and asked if I was ready but I had a full kit explosion going on so he ventured into the night by himself.

 Despite not having slept I felt quite sprightly leaving Richmond and set off at a light jog at around 10:20pm.
 The sprightly feeling didn’t last long as I realised I’d left my poles behind and had to retrace my steps to retrieve them, wasting around 10 minutes.